Density of States Prediction for Materials Discovery via Contrastive Learning from Probabilistic Embeddings: Introduction

 These initial demonstrations of eDOS prediction focus on specific classes of materials with a limited structural and chemical diversity, making them ill-suited for the present task of generally-applicable prediction of phDOS and eDOS.

-The state of the art method that is most pertinent to the present work is the E3NN model that was recently demonstrated for predicting phDOS.\cite{Tess2021} E3NNs are Euclidean neural networks, which by construction include 3D rotations, translations, and inversion and thereby capture full crystal symmetry, and achieve high-quality prediction using a small training set of $\sim 10^3$ examples.
+The state of the art method that is most pertinent to the present work is the E3NN model that was recently demonstrated for predicting phDOS.\cite{chen_direct_2021} E3NNs are Euclidean neural networks, which by construction include 3D rotations, translations, and inversion and thereby capture full crystal symmetry, and achieve high-quality prediction using a small training set of $\sim 10^3$ examples.
 E3NN obtains very good performance in predicting the computed phDOS from only the crystal structure of materials.
 To the best of our knowledge, GNN-based methods have not been reported for phDOS or eDOS prediction of any crystalline material.
 To create a baseline GNN model in the present work, we adapt GATGNN\cite{louis2020graph} for spectrum prediction.

-We recently reported a multi-property prediction model H-CLMP \cite{kong2021materials} for prediction of experimental optical absorption spectra from only materials composition.
-H-CLMP implements hierarchical correlation learning by coupling multivariate Gaussian representation learning in the encoder with graph attention in the decoder.